Can Travel Insurance Cover Pre-Existing Conditions?

 • Be medically stable at the time of purchase

-With the waiver in place, your policy may cover trip cancellations, interruptions, or delays related to your pre-existing condition—something that would otherwise be excluded.
+With the waiver in place, your policy may cover trip cancellations, interruptions, or delays related to your pre-existing condition, which would typically be excluded otherwise.
 Not all plans offer this waiver, but it can be a powerful tool if you're eligible.

-The Claims Process: Who Determines What Gets Covered?
+During the Claims Process, Who Determines What Gets Covered?

 Even with pre-existing condition coverage in place, not all care will be eligible for reimbursement.
 Your coverage is ultimately based on how the claims team interprets your situation using the language of your policy, and not based on what you or your doctor thinks should be covered.